-As a final technical note, be aware that the IV method is very shaky is $\alpha$ is near 0.
-Implicitly you divide out by $\alpha$ and if $\alpha$ is estimated, rather than known, your results can be very noisy indeed-think of a case where $\alpha = .001$ then a little noise will give $\hat{\alpha} = -.001$ and dividing by $\hat{\alpha}$ rather than $\alpha$ will give large errors.
-Or, you can observe that the method breaks down if $\alpha$ is equal to zero, and your intuition should be that results are "crazy" if $\alpha$ is very close to zero.
+As a final technical note, be aware that the IV method is very shaky is α is near 0.
+Implicitly you divide out by α and if α is estimated, rather than known, your results can be very noisy indeed-think of a case where $\alpha = .001$ then a little noise will give $\hat{\alpha} = -.001$ and dividing by $\hat{\alpha}$ rather than α will give large errors.
+Or, you can observe that the method breaks down if α is equal to zero, and your intuition should be that results are "crazy" if α is very close to zero.
 That kind of intuition usually holds, if results are not valid for a particular value of a parameter, they are badly behaved in the vicinity of that value.
 In the particular case considered here, the rigorous econometric literature that demonstrates this point can be found under the headings of "weak instruments."
 Campbell and Mankiw found that about 40-50% if consumers are rule-of-thumb consumers, although other papers may find somewhat different ratios.
-However, the model is quite simplistic and shouldn't be taken literally in the view of many economists.
-(The main problem is, of course, that the model doesn't provide a theoretical foundation for why such a large fraction of individuals would follow such a mechanical rule.)
-Nevertheless, the technique is clever (may come in handy in your research) and the Campbell-Mankiw model provides are very good demonstration of the deviations from "perfect PIH behavior" although further research should explore more explicit explanations for why it seems that a large fraction of consumers consume their current income.
-(This is exactly what is being done at the frontier of research in consumption, most of this research still departs from the "classic models" covered in this class, which is one major reason that we cover these.
-The second major reason is that you need to learn the tools used.)
 Shea's test (Romer 3rd ed, p.
 359-360.)
-Shea's test is not as well known, but I want you to know this test as it exemplifies an alternate approach to testing that is often more convincing and, I think, becoming more common.
+Shea's test is not as well known, as such, but there are many similar papers that (for some reason) are published in top journals.
 Shea's test uses micro data, which for sure is becoming the dominant source of data for testing the PIH and its many extensions.
 Shea found a fairly large sample of households with clear information about future consumption growth (union contracts).
 He then simply tested if consumption increased when the income actually arrived or at the time that that households learned that income would increase in the future advance.
 He found that consumption to a large extent increase when the money arrived, not when the information arrived as predicted by the Hall PIH.
 Tests like this are not as "clever" as the Campbell-Mankiw test, but because they are simple, they are more robust and to a very large extent the (empirical) research frontier moves ahead through finding unique informative data sets, rather than through clever ideas.